Nathan-Birindwa/qr-code-generator/README.md

 # Usage #
-run `node index.js` in the terminal then enter your URL after the png will be created in the same directory
+run `node index.js` in the terminal then enter your URL after the png will be created in the same directory.